Ovambo people

-There are about 2 million ethnic Ovambo, and they are predominantly Lutheran Christians (97%).
+In the early 21st century, the Ovambo ethnic group numbered about 2 million people.
+They are predominantly of the Lutheran (97%) and traditional faiths (3%), the former having followed conversion by German missionaries.

 Demographics

-The Ovambo people reside in the flat sandy grassy plains of north Namibia and the Cunene Province in south Angola, sometimes referred to as Ovamboland.
-These plains are generally flat, stoneless and at high altitude.
+The Ovambo people reside in the flat sandy grassy plains of north Namibia and the Cunene Province in southwestern Angola, sometimes referred to as Ovamboland.
+These plains are generally flat, without many stones, and located at a high altitude.

 Water courses, known as oshanas, irrigate the area.
-In the northern regions of Ovamboland is tropical vegetation sustained by abundant but seasonal rainfall that floods the region into temporary lakes and islands.
+In the northern regions of Ovamboland, tropical vegetation is sustained by abundant but seasonal rainfall that floods the region, creating temporary lakes and islands.
 In dry season, these pools of water empty out.
 The Ovambo have adapted to the widely varying seasonal weather patterns with their housing, agriculture, and livestock practices.

 The Ovambo people are a Bantu-speaking group.
 In Namibia, these are the AaNdonga, Ovakwanyama, Aakwambi, Aangandjera, Aambalantu, Ovaunda, Aakolonkadhi, Aakwaluudhi and Aambandja.
 In Angola, they are the Ovakwanyama, Aakafima, Evale and Aandonga.
 The Ovakwanyama are the largest sub-tribe.